-Currently, the law that applies to divorce is under the Matrimonial Causes Act 1973 and the Civil Partnership Act 2004 but the Divorce, Dissolution and Separation Act 2020 is due to come into effect on 6 April 202.
-This will enable couples to divorce without assigning blame or fault to the other and will mean that instead of having to attribute blame to one party, a couple can mutually cite ‘irretrievable breakdown’ as the sole ground for wanting to obtain a divorce.
+Following the recent introduction of the Divorce, Dissolution and Separation Act 2020 on the 6th April 2022, couples are now able to divorce without having to assign blame or fault to the other as a couple can now mutually cite ‘irretrievable breakdown’ as the sole ground for a divorce.

 The divorce application is also now made online through the HMCTS Court portal, meaning the postal delays can be avoided and this can make the divorce process much quicker although more often than not if there are matrimonial finances to be resolved then this will often delay the divorce concluding.